astrojerms/container-diff/RELEASING.md

 To perform a release, follow these steps:

-1. Select the `commit` to create the release at, preferably from the `master` branch.
+1. Select the `commit` to create the release at, preferably from the `main` branch.
 2. Create a new git `tag` and matching Github `release`, pointing to this commit.
   This can be done either through the UI or CLI.
 3. Write a descriptive release page.